remsfal/remsfal-backend/README.md

 You can read more about the camunda REST API [here](https://docs.camunda.org/manual/latest/reference/rest/).

-For example to start a process you can use the following curl command:
+For example to start a process you can use the following endpoint:

 POST: http://localhost:8081/engine-rest/process-definition/key/{process-key}/start

-To get all open tasks you can use the following curl command:
+To get all open tasks you can use the following endpoint:

 GET: http://localhost:8081/engine-rest/task

-To complete a task you can use the following curl command:
+To complete a task you can use the following endpoint:

 POST: http://localhost:8081/engine-rest/task/{id}/complete